-The Semper Fi Fund Apprenticeship Program target audience is current Semper Fi Fund Service members with a 70% or greater disability rating, especially those with post traumatic stress disorder (PTSD) and traumatic brain injury (TBI).
+The Semper Fi & America's Apprenticeship Program target audience is current Fund Service Members with a 70% or greater disability rating, especially those with post traumatic stress disorder (PTSD) and traumatic brain injury (TBI).
 We are looking for Service members who are physically, mentally, and emotionally ready to take advantage of the program.

 Once training is completed, apprenticeship program staff will help the participant to find apprenticeship opportunities and to establish mentoring relationships with leading industry experts.
 This could include opportunities such as a full-time apprenticeship at a local or regional trade shop, home study with an active or retired trade professional acting as a mentor, or a series of progressive skill-building sessions where the apprentice travels to the mentor’s location for recurring lessons.

 The school and apprenticeships will be paid for through the use of the service member’s benefits available through the Department of Veterans Affairs and/or The Fund's assistance.
 After completion of the apprenticeship, the programs staff will help the participant find employment or start a small business in their chosen occupation, to include completion of any necessary entrepreneurship training, and taking advantage of available resources to ensure small business success.

 Just as important, since the intent of the program is for our apprentices to start a small business, we require every apprentice to write a business plan, apply for the Entrepreneurship Bootcamp for Veterans with Disabilities (EBV), and have a budget before acceptance into the program.